 Making friends across Aberdeen often starts with practical plans that fit around work and routine.
 A walk through Duthie Park, a quick catch‑up around Union Street, or a seaside stroll along the Beach Esplanade keeps things relaxed and public.
 Aberdeen’s neighbourhoods are easy to navigate, so meeting locally is realistic — whether you’re nearer Rosemount, Old Aberdeen, the city centre or the beach side.
 Keep the first meet time‑boxed so it feels easy to say yes, then suggest another simple plan soon if you click.
 That second meet is what builds familiarity and turns a first chat into friendship.
 Drinking Partners helps you make the first introduction straightforward so you can focus on shared interests and building a steady local connection.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Aberdeen are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: